My Rules for Retirement

 Why?
 Because to me, this is compounding my investment.

 What if I lose it?
 So what.
-I will be smarter and better and ready to move with the next opportunity.
+I will be smarter and better and better prepared for the next opportunity.

 I believe in investing in yourself and creating opportunities that will either give you passive income or large chunks of cash.

-My goal is to eventually get rid of all insurance except health insurance (too risky to be without for me).
+My goal is to eventually get rid of all insurance except health insurance (I will also make exceptions for insurance on all real estate investments).

 Auto Insurance: I hate having full coverage on my autos.
 I’ve never had a wreck that largely damaged my vehicle.
 Insurance preys off fear.
 The “what if” scenarios.
 Well, I don’t plan to get in a wreck.
 But if I do, it’s a risk that I’m willing to take.
 I will either fix it myself or call it a loss, but the only coverage that I need is liability insurance.